wmaurice-73/evt_application_exit_velocity/README.md

 And lastly install all the required libraries pip install -r requirements.txt

 The pot_method.R file can be used without any further instructions.
 Just make sure you install the required libraries if necessary.
-The command and required libraries can be found within the file.
+The commands and the required libraries can be found within the file.